Travel to Iraq; Is it safe to travel to Iraq?

-I was a fake, a fraud.
-I had become the guy that I used to call out online.
-This whole ‘every country in the world’ thing can get complicated, and a little competitive, and I was now as guilty as the people I accused.
-I had visited ‘Iraq’ before, but it was northern Iraq, Iraqi Kurdistan to be precise.
+Not really, no. Like I said, in some sense, I had visited ‘Iraq’ before, but it was northern Iraq, Iraqi Kurdistan to be precise.
 In essence, it’s a separate country, it had its own border, it’s own visa, its own government, and if there was a fair referendum, they’d be recognised as independent in the morning, and I knew all that but I went there, ticked by Iraq box and moved on.
 Deep down I knew it was false, I was lying to myself.
-I explain a little more about it here actually.
+So I travelled to the real Iraq to set the record straight.

-Realistically, who would want to come to Iraq?
-Anthony and I were both in, my crazy mum 69-year-old mum, who has had a new lease of life since I started my travel escapades, was keen too (not surprising since she loved the time I took her to Kabul, Afghanistan).
-We needed 6 people ideally to bring the cost to under $2k a head.
-So I blasted the Insta and blog post out once.
-Then another Insta post 3/4 days later.
-To my absolute shock, about 40 people applied to come, with genuine, legitimate interest.
+Realistically, who would want to travel to Iraq?
+The main worry was is it safe to travel to Iraq?
+Well, Anthony and I were both in, my crazy mum 69-year-old mum, who has had a new lease of life since I started my travel escapades, was keen too (not surprising since she loved the time I took her to Kabul, Afghanistan).
+We needed 6 people ideally to bring the cost to under $2k USD per person.
+So I blasted the Instagram and blog post out once.
+Then another Instagram post 3/4 days later.
+To my absolute shock, about 40 people applied to come, with a genuine, legitimate interest.
 The trip was quite short notice, around 2 months in advance, and it was pricey!
 I told people it would be $1999 I think, and they had very little time to book flights (also expensive) and sort visas (for Iraq, another huge issue), but a batch of crazy adventurers were keen.
 I still can’t believe it.

-So here we were, in Baghdad.
+So here we were, our travel to Iraq was underway, and we were finally in Baghdad.
 Our legend of a guide, Adam, there every step of the way, along with his brother, Moussa, another top guy.
-We had a rough idea of our itinerary, but naturally, in Iraq everything is subject to security clearance, so it was time to find out definitely what was on the itinerary for the next 4 days.
+We had a rough idea of our itinerary, but naturally, in Iraq, everything is subject to security clearance, so it was time to find out definitely what was on the itinerary for the next 4 days.
 So the itinerary was set out as follows:

 Day 1: Baghdad: Al Tahir (Liberation) Square, Al Shaheed Martyrs Monument, Gates of Baghdad, The Golden Domes of Al-Khadimya Mosque